bridge-core/dash-compiler/README.md

 # ⚡️ Dash Compiler

--   A fast, reliable and platform-independent compiler for Minecraft Add-Ons.
+-   A fast, reliable and platform agnostic compiler for Minecraft Add-Ons.

-> As of bridge. v2.2.0, Dash is now powering bridge.'s default compiler.
+> As of bridge. v2.2.0, Dash is replacing bridge.'s old internal compiler.

 ## ‼️ Issues